macbeth-byui/cse381-course/AlgorithmLib/ADD/HuffmanTree.md

 ## 6. Inputs & Outputs

-List only inputs and outputs for ENCODE and DECODE functions.
+List only inputs and outputs for Encode and Decode functions.

 Inputs: